 It is crucial to highlight that an offence can occur if a person uses, causes or permits any other person to use the motor vehicle on a road while uninsured.
 If you drive a motor vehicle without a valid policy of insurance in place, you could be found guilty of driving without insurance.

 It is also important to note that if you permit someone to use a vehicle, knowing that they are uninsured, you will be guilty of an offence.

 There is a legal principle known as ‘ignorance is no defence’ therefore attending Court and explaining that you thought you had renewed your insurance policy and you thought you were insured at the relevant time would not amount to a defence.
 If such arguments were accepted by the Court, the prosecution would struggle to secure a single conviction for this offence.

 Social Domestic and Pleasure (SDP) Only Insurance Policies

-Motorists are on occasions prosecuted for driving without insurance due to having the incorrect type of cover on their insurance policy.
-A motorist may have obtained a policy of insurance to use their vehicle for Social, Domestic and Pleasure (SDP) use however, it is important to understand that a SDP policy does not cover ‘Business Use’ or any form of business journey.
+Motorists are, on occasions, prosecuted for driving without insurance due to having the incorrect type of cover on their insurance policy.
+A motorist may have obtained a policy of insurance to use their vehicle for Social, Domestic and Pleasure (SDP) use.
+However, it is important to understand that an SDP policy does not cover ‘Business Use’ or any form of a business journey.
 As an example, a person caught making a ‘business journey’ whilst only having a policy of insurance only covering Social, Domestic and Pleasure (SDP) use will be guilty of driving without insurance, the reason is because that journey (the business journey) is not covered by the policy of insurance therefore, the person is driving without insurance (in respect of that journey).
 Care and attention should be taken when obtaining a policy of insurance to ensure that the policy purchased, is the right policy for your individual needs and requirements.